Waterboarding: Classification in the U.S.

 Other Republican officials have provided less definitive views regarding whether waterboarding is torture.
 Andrew C. McCarthy, a former Republican prosecutor including in the George W. Bush administration, has stated that when used in "some number of instances that were not prolonged or extensive", waterboarding should not qualify as torture under the law.
 McCarthy has also stated that "waterboarding is close enough to torture that reasonable minds can differ on whether it is torture" and that "[t]here shouldn't be much debate that subjecting someone to [waterboarding] repeatedly would cause the type of mental anguish required for torture".

 Many former senior George W. Bush administration officials, on the other hand, have seriously questioned or directly challenged the legality of waterboarding.
 These include former State Department Counselor Philip Zelikow, former Deputy Secretary of State Richard Armitage, former Homeland Security Chief Tom Ridge, former head of the Office of Legal Counsel Jack Goldsmith, General Ricardo Sanchez, FBI Director Robert Mueller, and former Convening Authority for the Guantanamo military commissions Susan J. Crawford.

 During his tenure as head of the Justice Department's Office of Legal Counsel in 2003–2004, Jack Goldsmith put a halt to the use of waterboarding as an interrogation technique because of serious concern over its legality, but Goldsmith's order was quickly reversed by others within the George W. Bush administration.

-A Republican 2008 candidate for president, Senator John McCain who himself was tortured during his 5 1/2 years as a prisoner of war in North Vietnam during the Vietnam War, has stated unequivocally several times that he considers waterboarding to be torture:
+A Republican 2008 candidate for president—Senator John McCain, who himself was tortured during his 5 1/2 years as a prisoner of war in North Vietnam during the Vietnam War—has stated unequivocally several times that he considers waterboarding to be torture:

 Professors such as Wilson R. Huhn have also challenged the legality of waterboarding.

 In May 2008, author and journalist Christopher Hitchens voluntarily underwent waterboarding and concluded that it was torture.
 He also noted that he suffered ongoing psychological effects from the ordeal.

-On 22 May 2009, radio talk show host Erich "Mancow" Muller subjected himself to waterboarding to prove that it is not torture, but changed his mind because of the experience.
+On May 22, 2009, radio talk show host Erich "Mancow" Muller subjected himself to waterboarding to prove that it is not torture, but changed his mind because of the experience.

-On 22 April 2009, Fox News host Sean Hannity, offered to be waterboarded for charity in order to prove that it did not amount to torture, though he did not follow through with it.
+On April 22, 2009, Fox News host Sean Hannity offered to be waterboarded for charity in order to prove that it did not amount to torture, though he did not follow through with it.

-In an 11 May 2009 interview with Larry King, former Minnesota Governor Jesse Ventura stated:
+In a May 11, 2009 interview with Larry King, former Minnesota Governor Jesse Ventura stated:

-On 15 January 2009, U.S. President-elect Barack Obama's nominee for Attorney General, Eric Holder, told his Senate confirmation hearing that waterboarding is torture and the President cannot authorize it.
-In a press conference on 30 April, President Obama also stated, "I believe waterboarding was torture, and it was a mistake."
+On January 15, 2009, U.S. President-elect Barack Obama's nominee for Attorney General, Eric Holder, told his Senate confirmation hearing that waterboarding is torture and the President cannot authorize it.
+In a press conference on April 30, President Obama also stated, "I believe waterboarding was torture, and it was a mistake."